m3o/one/README.md

 ## Overview

-The M3O One proxy is a single proxy for a variety of our custom domains including m3o.one (short urls) and m3o.app (app urls).
+The M3O One proxy is a single URL proxy for a variety of our custom domains including m3o.one (short urls) and m3o.app (app urls).

 ## Apps